-At this stage I believe it is too early to forecast with accuracy or certainty for the coming year.
-Market guidance for the coming year will be released as soon as we are reasonably confident in consumer movement and trade channels reopening.
-In the meantime, we will continue to keep tight control of cash, costs and ensure product availability throughout the supply chain.
+At this stage, with many export markets being under varying degrees of lockdown and timelines for the resumption of international travel uncertain, we believe it is too early to forecast with accuracy or certainty for the coming year.
+Market guidance will be released as soon as we are suitably confident in the stability of consumer free-movement and trade channels remaining open.